hkamran80/articles/README.md

 1. **Attribution Required**

-   If you are to use my name and a link to my website, you must make it noticeable, such as under the title or in a sidebar.
+   You must place my name and a link to my website in a noticeable area, such as under the title or in a sidebar.

 2. **No Advertising**